What does it actually take to win a hackathon?

 • Timing context: is there a company initiative or industry trend the hackathon aligns with?

 The teams that win understand the game they're playing.
-Spend 30 minutes researching the hackathon context—it'll shape every decision you make.
+Spend 30 minutes researching the hackathon context - it'll shape every decision you make.
+For the organizer's perspective on how hackathons are designed, see the corporate hackathon guide.

 • Prioritize a working demo over feature completeness